Skip to content

 The terms per stirpes and per capita are rather obscure, but the concept is straightforward.
 Save your heirs a headache and make sure you have the proper titling on your retirement accounts, so your money gets distributed the way you intend.
 If you are anything less than confident about your beneficiary designations, feel free to reach out to us.
 We will be happy to review your accounts with you and, most importantly, lend you some peace of mind.

+Stratos Private Wealth is a division through which Stratos Wealth Partners, Ltd. markets wealth management services.
+Investment advisory services offered through Stratos Wealth Partners, Ltd., a registered investment adviser.
 Stratos Wealth Partners and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only; and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.
-The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
+Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.
+To determine which strategies or investments may be suitable for you, consult the appropriate qualified professional prior to making a decision.
+Investing involves risk including possible loss of principal.
+Some of the information contained herein has been obtained from third party sources which are reasonably believed to be reliable, but we cannot guarantee its accuracy or completeness.
+The information should not be regarded as a complete analysis of the subjects discussed.

 RELATED ARTICLES